andrew/ultimate-awesome/README.md

 - [awesome-options-analytics](https://github.com/flashalpha-lab/awesome-options-analytics) - A curated list of options analytics tools, APIs, libraries, papers, and educational resources for quantitative options trading.
 - [awesome-telegram](https://github.com/flutegram/awesome-telegram) - An awesome list that curates the best Telegram libraries, tools, tutorials, articles, bot and more. .
 - [Awesome-Multimodal-Large-Language-Models](https://github.com/FudanDISC/Awesome-Multimodal-Large-Language-Models) - Papers of "A Survey on Multimodal LLMs from the Perspective of Input-Output Space Extension".
-- [awesome-TgTech-communities](https://github.com/gausoft/awesome-TgTech-communities) - A collection of Togolese Dev and Tech Communities.
 - [awesome-algorand](https://github.com/ghostbits/awesome-algorand) - Awesome list of projects and resources for the Algorand ecosystem.
 - [awesome-consistency](https://github.com/jackwaudby/awesome-consistency) - Awesome list of consistency models.
 - [awesome-first-code](https://github.com/jakejarvis/awesome-first-code) - 👶 An awesome list for those who are brave enough to share their first programming projects ever.
 No shame allowed here!.
 - [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
+- [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome-game-console-development](https://github.com/lebrancconvas/awesome-game-console-development) - Curated List of Game Console / Gaming Computer Development, Game Console / Gaming Computer Emulator, Hardware and Electronic Engineering Recap, and ROM Development and Hacking stuff. .
 - [awesome-ai-rust-rewrites](https://github.com/malisper/awesome-ai-rust-rewrites) - Awesome AI Rust rewrites.
 - [awesome](https://github.com/mdn/awesome) - A curated list of awesome projects powered by (and powering) MDN Web Docs.